adb1997/Depth_Estimation_Project/README.md

 `pgmIO.cpp` is used for reading in pair of stereo images in PGM format and storing in linear array for further processing.

 `stereoGold.cpp` is the primary code for stereo-correspondence computation.
 The images are padded with a boundary of zeroes in order minimise loss of data from the edge.
 Following padding, the search range can be set in the code (has to be between 0-255).
+With every pass, the target image is shifted to the right and SAD is calculated.
+The shift for the minimum SAD value accumulated from the window over the center pixel is stored as the disparity.
+Histogram equalization is done before outputting array to reconstruct disparity image.